ziadab/fileCrypto/README.md

 import fileCrypto

-#For fileOnAES is 3 parametre
+#For fileOnXOR is 3 parametre
 #The First is The File Derection
 #Seconde Is for The Key(password)
 #This Last is for extension and I Make The Defaut One is '.cry'